bjornaa/polarmap/README.rst

 First a coast line is needed.
 The makecoast script uses basemap for this task and saves it to a npy file.
-The coast line can be reused, using it efficient for multiple plots on the same map domain.
-Due to the curved nature of the plot, it may be smart to make the coast file cover a slightly larger area shown in the plot
+The coast line can be reused, using it efficiently for multiple plots on the same map domain.
+Due to the curved nature of the plot, it may be smart to make the coast file cover a slightly larger area shown in the plot.
 ::

   from polarmap import PolarMap